milesj/shapeshifter/docs/README.md

   _(TypeScript only)_
 - `--strip-prop-types` (bool) - Wrap PropType definitions in `process.env.NODE_ENV` production expressions, allowing them to be removed with dead code elimination.
+- `--[no-]suffix` (bool) - Toggle definition name suffixes.
+Be careful when using this with multiple renderers.
+Defaults to "true".
 - `--typescript` (bool) - Generate TypeScript definitions.
 Defaults to "false".
 - `--use-define` (bool) - Update all schema relations to use `Schema#define`.